newsdev/driveshaft/README.md

 ### Dependencies

-Be sure to have the following dependencies installed:
+Be sure to have the following system dependencies installed:

 ``` bash
 # Git, Ruby, Node